python/cpython/Doc/library/locale.rst

 locale somewhat painful to use correctly.

 Initially, when a program is started, the locale is the ``C`` locale, no matter what the user's preferred locale is.
-The program must explicitly say that it wants the user's preferred locale settings by calling ``setlocale(LC_ALL, '')``.
+There is one exception: the :data:`LC_CTYPE` category is changed at startup to set the current locale encoding to the user's preferred locale encoding.
+The program must explicitly say that it wants the user's preferred locale settings for other categories by calling ``setlocale(LC_ALL, '')``.

 It is generally a bad idea to call :func:`setlocale` in some library routine, since as a side effect it affects the entire program.
 Saving and restoring it